 And so, Sisi wandered.
 With her weight plummeting and dressed in mourning black, she traveled aimlessly across the continent and North Africa, refusing police protection, longing for death, determined to “travel the whole world over…until I drown and am forgotten.”
 At the age of 51, she got a tattoo of an anchor on her arm.

 The end came on September 10, 1898, when the empress was visiting Geneva under an assumed name.
 Also in town was Italian anarchist Luigi Lucheni, who had come to Switzerland to assassinate Prince Henri of Orléans in an act of protest against the ruling class.
-(Over three decades beginning in 1880, anarchists killed a Russian czar, an American president, two Spanish premiers, a French president, and an Italian king.)
+(Over three decades beginning in 1880, anarchists killed a Russian czar, two Spanish premiers, a French president, and an Italian king.)

 As news of the empress’s arrival leaked, Lucheni found out the prince had cancelled his trip.
 So he approached Sisi as she walked along a dock to board a ship, attacking her with a small triangular file.
 After the blow to her chest, Sisi stood up thinking she had been punched, but collapsed shortly after boarding the ship.
 In fact, Lucheni had stabbed her.
 Though medical help was called, Sisi soon died of internal bleeding.

 Her heart had been irreparably pierced long before her murder, however.
 “I loved, I lived/I wandered through the world,” she wrote, “but never reached what I strove for.”